 This program is designed to leverage CMU’s advanced curricula in a variety of disciplines across the university to provide Graduates with an in-depth yet flexible course of study.
 Cross-departmental projects are enthusiastically supported; indeed, the ability to tailor your course of study toward your interests and career goals is a key asset to this program.

-Graduate Video & Media Design students participate fully in the ambitious School of Drama production schedule across 3 theaters and Studio 201, our warehouse space.
+Graduate Video & Media Design students participate fully in the ambitious School of Drama production schedule.
 All CMU productions are student designed and produced, with close faculty support.
 Graduate students are involved in at least one production per semester, which range from one-act plays to full-scale main-stage productions and “devised” or experimental works.

 Through professional internships with local and national theater and media production companies, students gain valuable experience in real world situations.